-Thinking about cycling in France?
+Thinking about a cycling holiday in France?
 Experienced cycle tourer and Francophile Laura Stone, author of Himalaya By Bike, has this guide to get you started.

-There’s really no reason not to go cycle touring in France – especially during the warmer months.
+There’s really no reason not to take a cycling holiday in France – especially during the warmer months.
 So, where to begin?

 Where to cycle in France